-BetterHelp is an online therapy platform and apparently have more than 1200 licensed professional counselors on its site.
+BetterHelp is an online therapy platform and apparently has more than 1200 licensed professional counselors on its site.

 How Much Does BetterHelp Cost?
+BetterHelp Prices

 Until you create an account, you don’t have access to view the prices…but don’t worry, I got you.
-Here is how much BetterHelp costs…

 - UNLIMITED $80/week billed weekly – Pay $80 per week